-Learn about last year’s program by reading the 2012 Language Learning Costa Rica Blog.
+Learn more about the program by reading the 2013 Language Learning Costa Rica Blog.

-This program begins and ends at Miami International Airport.
+This program begins and ends at George Bush International Airport in Houston, Texas.

 Departure • Join your group to begin a month of village-based language learning and community service in the mountains of Costa Rica.
-The group flight departs from Miami International Airport where you meet one of your leaders who accompanies the group to San Jose, Costa Rica.
+The group flight departs from George Bush International Airport in Houston where you meet one of your leaders who accompanies the group to San Jose, Costa Rica.

 San Jose • Spend two nights in the capital city of Costa Rica where you learn about the country’s history, language, and culture.
-Get to know each other and get ready for your stay in the host village.
+Get to know each other, discuss your language goals, and prepare for your stay in the host village.

-Your Host Village • Travel to the host village–your home for the next two and a half weeks – situated in Costa Rica’s southern Talamanca Mountains.
+Your Host Village • Travel to our host village–your home for the next three weeks – situated in Costa Rica’s southern Talamanca Mountains.
 Live together with your group in a simple community house as we collaborate with local people to complete several useful service projects in town.

-Homestay • Join a local familia for a week-long homestay and full immersion into Tico living and the Spanish language.
+Homestay • Join a local familia in your host village for a week-long homestay and full immersion into Tico living and the Spanish language.

 Southwestern Coast and Rainforest • Spend four days along the southern Pacific coast, first visiting a sustainably run ecolodge owned by a Costa Rican family.
 From bungalows situated in the rainforest and overlooking the Pacific coast, explore the area to learn about Costa Rica’s astounding biodiversity, interview local wildlife experts in Spanish, hike along the coastline for a picnic lunch, and snorkel and swim in the ocean.
 Enjoy gorgeous vistas right from your porch, hike to a hidden waterfall, and relax in a hammock.
 Next, travel north along the coast to Manuel Antonio National Park where we explore with wildlife guides, take surfing lessons, swim, and hike.

-Rafting in San Jose • Spend your last two nights in San Jose.
+Rafting and San Jose • Spend your last two nights in San Jose.
 On the final day of the program, white water raft with professional guides down the Rio Pacuare.

-Return • Fly with your group and a leader from San Jose to Miami, Florida.
+Return • Fly with your group and a leader from San Jose to Houston, Texas.
 Bid a fond hasta la próxima to your new friends, and continue home on a connecting flight.

 This itinerary represents our best projection of the group’s schedule.
 However, we may implement changes designed to improve the quality of the program.

 Population • Costa Rica has a total population of just over 4 million, with 1.5 million living in the capital city of San Jose.
 San Isidro, with a population of 70,000, is the largest city in the southern province of Pérez Zeledón.
-Our project and homestay villages are located in a rural, mountainous area in Pérez Zeledón and have populations of under 1,500.
+Our project and homestay village is located in a rural, mountainous area in Pérez Zeledón and has a population of under 1,000.